MarkPearlCoZa/Blog_General/_posts/2017-11-12-Custodianship-Model.md

 Having code inspections to check naming conventions are followed is useful as those contributing are not necessarily familiar with the style in the team.

+## Custodianship mindset

+What attributes do we need to have in place to be custodian ready in the custodian model of supporting a system.

+* Do the custodians have capacity for a member of the crew to pair with the contributing team for a day or two to help them get started
+* Do the custodians have capacity to review the code
+* Is there an example class that the contributors can use to check current naming conventions and code style

 **Will add more info in the coming days...**